 On November 22, 2011, the Company completed a \$300 strategic investment in NanoVibronix, Inc., ("NanoVibronix") a private company that develops medical devices and products that implement its proprietary therapeutic ultrasound technology.
-The Company's investment in NanoVibronix is in the form of a convertible promissory note that bears interest at a rate of 10% per year compounded annually and matures on November 15, 2014.
+The Company's investment in NanoVibronix was in the form of a convertible promissory note that bears interest at a rate of 10% per year compounded annually, which matured on November 15, 2014.
 Our investment was intended to precede a possible merger of the two companies.
-However, those discussions were terminated by mutual agreement between the parties and NanoVibronix, Inc. continues to operate as a private company as of September 30, 2014.
+However, those discussions were terminated by mutual agreement between the parties and NanoVibronix, Inc. continues to operate as a private company as of December 31, 2014.
 NanoVibronix has filed a registration statement with the Securities and Exchange Commission in connection with a proposed initial public offering.
 If the offering is completed, the Convertible Promissory Note will be converted into common stock of NanoVibronix.
 In addition, should NanoVibronix, Inc. become a public company, the Company's Chief Executive Officer will become a member of the NanoVibronix, Inc. Board of Directors.

-As of September 30, 2014 and March 31, 2014, the Convertible Promissory Note balance was \$395 and \$378, respectively, consisting of the original \$300 investment and \$95 and \$78, respectively, in accrued interest.
+As of December 31, 2014 and March 31, 2014, the Convertible Promissory Note balance was \$399 and \$378, respectively, consisting of the original \$300 investment and \$99 and \$78, respectively, in accrued interest income receivable.